 First, I’ll open the ArcGIS Pro project that contains the piers feature layer.
 This layer contains the four piers that were inspected by the mobile worker.

-Next, I’ll import the mobile workers’ tracks that were recorded by Tracker.
+Next, I’ll import the mobile workers’ tracks that were recorded by the Field Maps mobile app or Tracker mobile app.
 After clicking Add Data, I’ll navigate to the Pier Inspections group within my organization and add the Pier Inspections layer to the map.
 This layer includes both the tracks feature layer and the last known locations layer.

 Note: A group is automatically created in your organization whenever you make a track view.
 The tracks feature layer will always be found in that group.